-Enable NFS Port Loggir ng
+✓ Enable NFS Port Logging

 File Prefix:

 domSX-NFS

 Size (bytes):

 65535

 Timestamp (Interval):

 20

-NFS Update Frequency (sec conds):
+NFS Update Frequency (seconds):

 20

 Out Directory:

 output

-2. Type the prefix to the port data file's name on the NFS server in the File Prefix field.
+Type the prefix to the port data file's name on the NFS server in the File Prefix field.

 - 3. Type the maximum file size allowed in the Size field.
 Once this size is reached, a new file is created to store the port log data.
-If you enter a value of 0, the SX will not create a new file. - 4.
+If you enter a value of 0, the SX creates a new file. - 4.
 Type the time interval (in seconds) between two timestamp messages in the log file in the Timestamp (Interval) field.
-If you enter a value of 0, this will disable timestamps in the log file.
+If you enter a value of 0, this disables timestamps in the log file.
 The maximum value is 99999.
-This field is optional, but if a timestamp is configured, the syslog will have timestamps interspersed with the same timestamp interval. - 5.
+This field is optional, but if a timestamp is configured, the syslog has timestamps interspersed with the same timestamp interval. - 5.
 Type the time interval (in seconds) between two updates of the port log file in the NFS Update Frequency (seconds) field.
 Data is buffered until the internal buffer is full or this timestamp occurs.
 Then the data is written to the file.
-This prevents severe network traffic on port activity where every character would trigger a write to the NFS server. - 6.
-Type the subdirectory on the configured NFS server to write the output port data to in the Out Directory field.
+This prevents severe network traffic on port activity where every character would trigger a write to the NFS server. - Type the subdirectory on the configured NFS server to write the output port data to in the Out Directory field.
 This is the default log file and contains the port sessions as visible to the user. - 7.
 Click OK.